2025 Annual Report

 Expanding Impact

-• 38% of our clients received mentorship
+38% of clients received Employment opportunities

 Partnerships